Ecofriendly Swaps to Go Zero Waste

 Instead of using plastic containers for leftovers, use glass mason jars to store your food.
 Need a quick supply of jars?
 Save empty glass jars from the grocery store and repurpose them into "mason" jars.
 Use them in the kitchen to store food bought in bulk (can't find the lid?
-Use a mini or small size Khala Cloth!), or in the bathroom to hold your tooth brush.
+We actually have a pack designed just for this, our 2 Mini 2 Small pack in beeswax or vegan!), or in the bathroom to hold your tooth brush.
 Depending on the jar's size, one can even go in a desk drawer to keep your stationary organized.
 Today for lunch, I brought a smoothie in what was once a tomato sauce jar!
 (If you want to remove the label take equal parts baking soda and cooking oil about 1 tablespoon of each rubbed over the label, then let it sit for 30min then run with hard scrubber - steel wool works well).
 Once scrubbed wash in hot water with your favorite eco soap.

 If you put a mason jar with liquid in the freezer, just be sure to leave room for the liquid to expand.

 Swap those single-use paper napkins and towels for a fabric cloth.
 Discarded paper towels account for 254 million tons of waste globally.
 Instead of repeatedly purchasing paper products, a one-time purchase of a cloth napkin saves trees, and your money.
 For our office, we have reusable towels in our unique prints (just for us, for now... but stay tuned 😎).

 Reducing the amount of paper products not only reduces litter, it also helps stop deforestation.
 Forests are vital to maintaining our planet's ecosystems, biodiversity, and combating climate change.
 They are the lungs of our planet!
 Cloth napkins reduce the need to cut down trees, and lets face it: they look way classier.